lfeng0722/AutoMT/README.md

 data_process.prepare_data(args) - Loads data into PyTorch structure<br>
 train_ADS.Train(args) - Trains the autonomous driving system<br>
 trian_ADS.Train(args,dataset,cuda) - Trains the autonomous driving system<br>

+# 2. M-Agent
+To enable effective and automatic MR extraction, AUTOMT introduces the M-agent.
+As illustrated in Figure 2, we use the Gherkin syntax, pre-defined ontology and a LLM agent to define a LLM-based rule parser.
+A traffic rule is provided to multiple LLM-based rule parsers, which generate candidate MRs. These MRs are then validated using SelfCheckGPT to identify the optimal one.
+Then all optimal MRs are embedded into a RAG database.